Preface: The Paradigm Shift of the 4th Industrial Revolution

 - The Valorizing Pricing is for products/services where the price represents their value.

-The pricing module is based on the fact that the use of a product and the competitive alternatives implicitly change its subjective value.
+The pricing catalysts builder is based on the fact that the use of a product and the competitive alternatives implicitly change its subjective value.

-Therefore, it is necessary to manage the “price elasticity of demand” depending on the price and the subjective value that sustains the price.
+Therefore, to develop catalysts, it is necessary to manage the “price elasticity of demand” depending on the price and the subjective value that sustains the price.
 The price elasticity occurs within the fuzzy set described and defined by the value-price relation.

-E. g: When the price-value relation increases, and there are no income restrictions, the quantity demanded rises in spite of the price increase.
+E.g.: When a catalyst increases the price-value relation, and there are no income restrictions, the quantity demanded rises despite the price increase.

 5. A Pilot Testing Module

-- To validate the limits of the functionality of processes and objects.
+- To validate the limits of the functionality of catalysts and catalyzing-objects.

 - To confirm the functionality of specific actions.

 Pilot tests provide the feedback from the market and the core learning input for the unicist artificial intelligence module.
-The “trial and error” use of actions or objects is not a pilot test.
 The testing of unicist ontologies implies testing their functionality and requires a precise design of the tests.

 It implies the integration of unicist segmentation and profiles that allow defining predictors that are used as an input for big data analytics.